rabbitmq/rabbitmq-tutorials/python/tutorial-three.md

 Let's quickly remind what we've learned:

- * _Producer_ is a name for user application that sends messages.
+ * _Producer_ is user application that sends messages.
  * _Queue_ is a buffer that stores messages.
- * _Consumer_ is a name for user application that receives messages.
+ * _Consumer_ is user application that receives messages.

-The core idea behind the messaging model in Rabbit is that the producer never sends any messages directly to the queue.
-Actually, quite often the producer doesn't even know that a message won't be delivered to any queue!
+The core idea in the messaging model in Rabbit is that the producer never sends any messages directly to the queue.
+Actually, quite often the producer doesn't even know if a message will be delivered to any queue at all!

 Instead, the producer can only send messages to an _exchange_.
 An exchange is a very simple thing.
 On one side it receives messages from